Garut: History

 When the site was first found, there was a spring nearby that was said to have been surrounded by a small pond closed off by thorny scrub.
 According to local stories, one person in the group had his hands badly scratched by the thorns.
 A European in the team asked about the bleeding and was told that the problem was "kakarut!"
 The answer was misheard by the European visitor as "gagarut" rather than "kakarut".
 Team members of the committee thus named the thorny plant "Ki Garut" and the pond was named "Ci Garut" (the location of this pond now was occupied by SLTPI, SLTPII, and SLTP IV Garut buildings).
 The area around the pond was named "Garut".
-The name of "Garut" was approved by Regent Limbangan Adipati Adiwijaya to be made the Capital of the Limbangan Regency.
+The name of "Garut" was approved by Regent (of Limbangan Regency) Adipati Adiwijaya to be the Capital of the Limbangan Regency.

 On 15 September 1813 the development of capital facilities and infrastructure, such as residence, the hall, office assistant resident, mosques, and square was started.
 In front of the hall, between the town square and the hall was gotten by "Babancong" where the Regent as well as the official of the other government gave the speech in front of the public.
 After the place was completed earlier, the Capital of the Limbangan Regency moved from Suci to Garut around 1821.
-Based on the Governor General Decree No: 60 dated May 7, 1913, the name of the Limbangan Regency was replaced to the Garut Regency and had a capital the Garut city on July 1, 1913.
+Based on the Governor General Decree No: 60 dated May 7, 1913, the name of the Limbangan Regency was replaced by "Garut Regency", with the town of Garut becoming the capital on July 1, 1913.
 At that time, the Regent was RAA is Wiratanudatar (1871–1915).
-Garut city at that time covering the three villages, namely Kota Kulon (West City) village, the Kota Wetan (East City) Village, and Margawati Village.
-The Garut Regency covered Garut districts, Bayongbong, Cibatu, Tarogong, Leles, Balubur Limbangan, Cikajang, Pakenjeng, Bungbulang and Pameungpeuk.
+Garut district at that time covered the three villages of Kota Kulon (West City) village, the Kota Wetan (East City) Village, and Margawati Village.
+The Garut Regency covered the districts of Bayongbong, Cibatu, Tarogong, Leles, Balubur Limbangan, Cikajang, Pakenjeng, Bungbulang and Pameungpeuk.
 In the year 1915, RAA Wiratanudatar replaced by his nephew of Adipati Suria Karta Legawa (1915–1929).
-On August 14, 1925, a decision based on the Governor General, Garut Regency government passed a stand-alone (autonomous).
+On August 14, 1925, a decision based on the Governor General, Garut Regency government passed a law giving stand-alone status (autonomy) to the town.